What to expect

 - Determine baseline measures that will guide treatment

-- Identify if your problem responds to special tests
+- Identify if your problem responds to different tests

 - Decide if a neurological examination is needed